Yarnworker is for weavers who love to weave on the rigid-heddle loom

 Holly is a blogger, sewer, knitter, and virtual assistant.
 Holly helps manage the additional elements introduced to the Yarnworker world with the launch of the Patreon community, and takes on projects that help move Yarnworker forward.

 Janet’s strength is in making complicated concepts easy for the beginner to understand, and in checking all the crunchy mathy bits so you don’t have to.
-Janet loves spreading her obsession with yarn and fiber to others via classes at her shop, The Bobbin Tree, and other locations around the Canadian Maritimes and the U.S., as well as in her online floor loom weaving class on MyBluprint.com.
+Janet loves spreading her obsession with yarn and fiber to others via classes at her shop, The Bobbin Tree, and her online presence Janet Dawson Weaves.

 Liz is an inventor, entrepreneur, and graphic designer.
-She brings a friendly, consistent look and feel to the Yarnworker environment.
+She designed many of the consistent visual elements of the Yarnworker space.
 Liz is the design talent behind What If?
 Ideation that helps small businesses get their creative projects done.

 I create a ton of content, and Cindy reads almost everything I write.
 I so value her input and timely turn-arounds.
 Cindy is the knitwear designer behind Orange Smoothie Knits.

 I used to occasionally publish patterns from other rigid-heddle weaving teachers.
-When I launched Yarnworker, I thought this might be my primary activity, but oh, how, Yarnworker has morphed.
-While publishing other weaver’s work is not really what I do now, if you are a rigid-heddle weaving teacher or would like to chat about the teaching or pattern publishing environment, please feel free to contact me.
+When I launched Yarnworker, I thought this might be my primary activity, but oh, how Yarnworker has morphed.
+While publishing other weavers’ work is not really what I do now, I’m happy to network and support in any way I can.
 There can never be enough patterns nor enough teachers.
+I do not want to be the teacher of all weavers, but I do want all weavers to have a teacher.